bsless/clj-fast/README.md

 - `fast-map-merge`: Metosin's implementation.
 Uses `kv-reduce` to `fast-assoc` all of one map into another.
 - `inline-merge`: inlines core's `merge` reduction over a sequence of maps with `conj` to a nested `conj` of all maps.
 - `inline-fast-map-merge`: same but with Metosin's `fast-map-merge`.
+- `inline-tmerge`: same but with Joinr's transient merge.

 ### Get in